sblauth/cashocs/docs/source/demos/shape_optimization/doc_shape_poisson.rst

     The possible choices for these parameters are discussed in detail in :ref:`config_shape_optimization_routine` and the documentation of the :py:func:`solve <cashocs.ShapeOptimizationProblem.solve>` method.

+    As before, it is not strictly necessary to supply config files to CASHOCS, but it is very strongly recommended to do so.
+In case one does not supply a config file, one has to at least specify the solution algorithm in the call to the :py:meth:`solve <cashocs.ShapeOptimizationProblem.solve>` method.